August 3, 2019

 The accident report will contain important information, including the driver’s name, address, and insurance company.
 The officer might also draw a diagram of the accident scene.
 If witnesses observed the accident, the officer should include their names and telephone numbers in the report.

 The officer who investigates will probably provide a card with the accident number.
 Accident victims should give that card to their attorney as soon as possible.

 Obtaining Other Evidence to Prove Fault in a Georgia Pedestrian Accident

 Since witnesses might not wait for the officer to arrive, it is helpful for the accident victim to ask them for their names and numbers before they have a chance to leave.
 Most witnesses are happy to provide that information to an injured pedestrian.

 Before leaving the accident scene, try to pinpoint exactly where the collision occurred.
 If you have a smartphone or access to a camera, take a picture of that spot.
 Also take pictures of the vehicle that was involved in the collision, including dents or scratches that might indicate the part of the vehicle that struck your body.

-Your pedestrian accident lawyer in Atlanta, GA will want to investigate the accident as quickly as possible.
+Your pedestrian accident lawyer will want to investigate the accident as quickly as possible.
 You can help that investigation by explaining the accident to your lawyer while the details are still fresh in your mind.
 Delay in contacting a lawyer may allow important evidence to be lost.